 In Ohio, car insurance costs depend on the type of car you drive.
 If you have a luxury or electric vehicle that’s more expensive to repair, you’ll pay higher insurance rates than someone with a car that’s cheaper to repair.

-Find out how much you’ll pay for car insurance for your vehicle make and model in Ohio.
+See how much you’ll pay for car insurance for your specific make and model in Ohio.

 Guide: How to estimate car insurance using our car insurance estimator tool